janosgyerik/homepage/_posts/2008-07-05-force-gmail-in-english.markdown

 - Hacks
 tags: []
 ---
 Recently Gmail shows up in Japanese.
 (Because I'm in Japan.)
-To force English language append to the URL `&amp;hl=en`
+To force English language append to the URL `&hl=en`